ryuuzaki42/asciiquarium/README.md

 ```

-This repository is a fork from [cmatsuoka's asciiquarium][], with new fish
+This repository is a fork from [sandsmark's asciiquarium][], witch is a fork of [cmatsuoka's asciiquarium][],
-species backported from the Android live wallpaper and other minor
+with new fish species backported from the Android live wallpaper and other minor
 improvements by Claudio Matsuoka.
 It also merges contributions found in
 that repository's [Pull Requests][]: